caiordjesus/caiordjesus/README.md

 # Hi there, Caio here! 👋
-Passionate for startup environment, building teams and relations, focusing heavly on the problem and not the solution.
+Passionate for startup environment, building teams and relations, focusing heavily on the problem and not the solution.

 I see coding as a way to solve problems, not as an end.